A solution to the S8 tension through neutrino-dark matter interactions: Supplementary Information

 Neglecting the late- and early-time impacts of $\nu$DM interactions can also be well-grounded in underlying particle physics scenarios.
 Testing $\nu$DM interactions at different redshifts is equivalent to probing them in different energy regimes.
 As the universe expands and cools down, the average neutrino energy is given by $\langle E_\nu^2 \rangle = 15\,[\xi(5)/\xi(3)]\,T_\nu^2$, assuming Fermi-Dirac statistics and negligible neutrino masses.
-Simple $\nu$DM portals typically imply that $\sigma_{\nu\rm{DM}} \propto E_\nu^n \propto T^n_\nu$ with $n = 2$ or $4$, so the cross-section decreases with decreasing temperature~\cite{Olivares-DelCampo:2017feq}.
-However, the energy dependence of the cross-section is generally more complex in more complete beyond the Standard Model (BSM) frameworks, cf. Refs.~\cite{GonzalezMacias:2015rxl,Blennow:2019fhy} for further discussion.
-To avoid violating perturbative partial-wave unitarity beyond the effective field theory regime, the cross-section should stop growing at high temperatures.
-This helps to avoid stringent bounds on $\rm{u}_{\nu\rm{DM}}$ from the attenuation of high-energy neutrino flux from distant blazars~\cite{Cline:2022qld,Ferrer:2022kei,Cline:2023tkp} and other astrophysical probes, cf., e.g., Refs.~\cite{Farzan:2014gza,Arguelles:2017atb,Pandey:2018wvh,Kelly:2018tyg,Alvey:2019jzx,Choi:2019ixb,Jho:2021rmn,Ghosh:2021vkt,Lin:2022dbl,Lin:2023nsm,Fujiwara:2023lsv,Heston:2024ljf,Lin:2024vzy,Fujiwara:2024qos}.
-Thus, a characteristic range of energies at which the scattering cross-section between neutrinos and DM is maximized might naturally emerge in realistic $\nu$DM scenarios.
+Simple $\nu$DM portals typically imply that $\sigma_{\nu\rm{DM}} \propto E_\nu^n \propto T^n_\nu$ with $n = 2$ or $4$, so the cross section decreases with decreasing temperature~\cite{Olivares-DelCampo:2017feq}.
+However, the energy dependence of the cross section is generally more complex in more complete beyond the Standard Model (BSM) frameworks, cf. Refs.~\cite{GonzalezMacias:2015rxl,Blennow:2019fhy} for further discussion.
+To avoid violating perturbative partial-wave unitarity beyond the effective field theory regime, the cross section should stop growing at high temperatures.
+This helps to avoid stringent bounds on $u_{\nu\rm{DM}}$ from the attenuation of high-energy neutrino flux from distant blazars~\cite{Cline:2022qld,Ferrer:2022kei,Cline:2023tkp} and other astrophysical probes, cf., e.g., Refs.~\cite{Farzan:2014gza,Arguelles:2017atb,Pandey:2018wvh,Kelly:2018tyg,Alvey:2019jzx,Choi:2019ixb,Jho:2021rmn,Ghosh:2021vkt,Lin:2022dbl,Lin:2023nsm,Fujiwara:2023lsv,Heston:2024ljf,Lin:2024vzy,Fujiwara:2024qos}.
+Thus, a characteristic range of energies at which the scattering cross section between neutrinos and DM is maximized might naturally emerge in realistic $\nu$DM scenarios.
 This corresponds to a limited redshift range in the early universe.